-Violence broke out again at an election riot in Gallatin on August 6, 1838 and before long, “old settler” mobs and Mormon paramilitary units roamed the countryside.
-When the Mormons attacked an authorized militia group, under the belief it was an anti-Mormon mob, Missouri’s governor, Lilburn Boggs, ordered them expelled from the state, or “exterminated,” if necessary.
-Between August and November, 1838, more than 20 Mormons were killed.
+Violence broke out again at an election riot in Gallatin on August 6, 1838, and before long, “old settler” mobs and Mormon paramilitary units roamed the countryside.
+When the Mormons attacked an authorized militia group, under the belief it was an anti-Mormon mob, Missouri’s governor, Lilburn Boggs, ordered them expelled from the state or “exterminated,” if necessary.
+Between August and November 1838, more than 20 Mormons were killed.

-Broken up over the deaths, the council chose Brigham Young as their leader and decided to move westward.
-They toiled across Iowa and Missouri during the years of 1845-46, settling down again at points on the Missouri River.
+Broken over the deaths, the council chose Brigham Young as their leader and decided to move westward.
+They toiled across Iowa and Missouri during 1845-46, settling down again at points on the Missouri River.
 Trouble with the Indians caused them to build a town across the river near the present city of Council Bluffs, calling it “Kanesville.”
 Nearly 15,000 of them located at a point north of Omaha, near present-day Florence, Nebraska, calling it “The Winter Quarters.”

-In the spring of 1846, Brigham Young sent out 80 wagons equipped to travel into the Rocky Mountains, where it was rumored that an inland sea, with fertile lands bordering it, awaited their coming, and where they could build up an empire outside of the jurisdiction of the United States.
+In the spring of 1846, Brigham Young sent out 80 wagons equipped to travel into the Rocky Mountains, where it was rumored that an inland sea, with fertile lands bordering it, awaited their coming and where they could build up an empire outside of the jurisdiction of the United States.

-The next year, Young led a large band of Mormons up the Platte Valley, across the plains and mountains to the great Salt Lake in present-day Utah.
+The next year, Young led a large band of Mormons up the Platte Valley, across the plains and mountains to the Great Salt Lake in present-day Utah.
 Other groups soon followed, and the Mormon towns of Florence and Kanesville, which, at their height, had contained long streets that were lined with stores and residences, were practically deserted by 1851-52.

-The cholera scourge of 1850 followed the Mormons far out on the trail, with many hundreds of them succumbing to its ravages in the first 400 miles of the journey.
+The cholera scourge of 1850 followed the Mormons far out on the trail, with hundreds of them succumbing to its ravages in the first 400 miles of the journey.

 Upon arriving in the Salt Lake Valley, the Mormons publicly announced the practice of plural marriage, which Smith had instituted in secret some years earlier.
 Plural marriage would become the faith’s most famous characteristic during the 19th century.
 However, the practice was vigorously opposed elsewhere in the United States, threatening the church’s existence as a legal institution.